Windfall Tax Calculator: What You Actually Keep

 Is inheritance taxable at the federal level?

 Most beneficiaries pay zero federal income tax on inherited assets.
-The estate pays any federal estate tax owed (exemption is $13.61 million in 2024).
+The estate pays any federal estate tax owed, and the exemption is $15 million per person for 2026 — set at that level and made permanent by the One Big Beautiful Bill Act, so the sunset to roughly $7 million that older guidance warns about did not happen.
 However, six states impose an inheritance tax on beneficiaries; the tool adds an average estimate to flag this.
 Consult a tax professional for state-specific amounts.

 How is lottery income taxed differently from a bonus?